enableiot/iotkit-samples/README.md

 > The version currently in master is getting upgraded to WindRiver server format.
-Should not have an impact on the current flow, but to assure stable version please use `0.0.7`
+Should not have an impact on the current flow, but to assure stable version please use the [0.7](https://github.com/enableiot/iotkit-agent/tree/v0.7.0) version.

 # IoT Kit Samples

 Samples illustrating how to develop applications on the IoT Kit platform.

-> Note: this repo, while currently protected, will be made public.
-Put here only things intended for public consumption.

 ![IoT Kit Overview](https://dl.dropboxusercontent.com/u/202873466/IotKit/iotkit-sample-splash.png)